GWCustom/bfabric-web-app-template/README.md

 #### Advanced Template Only:
 - **Interactive Sidebar**: Features sliders, dropdowns, and inputs for enhanced user interaction.
 - **Power User Wrapper**: Provides additional functionality for power users.
-- **Sophisticated Layout**: Includes a more advanced layout template.
+- **Sophisticated Layout**: Includes a more advanced app specific layout template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>